 Unfortunately the presentation didn't get into top gear after this less than auspicious start.

 Yes, there was some interesting material.
 But all too often it was buried in the text or buried in some very complex graphs.
 The example below shows not much happening over a five year period.
 Right...this could have been shown in another way.
+Is it a coincidence that the Kimberly-Clark presentation suffered from the same problem?

 Then there was the case of too much data on a slide.
 This example was one of many others in the slide presentation that suffered from over-complexity.
 Too much going on.
 Not enough insight.
+Of course, you can always discover how to avoid PowerPoint text overload, with one of our successful presentation tips.

 Our favourite bit?